-The majority of our investments consist of highly rated fixed income securities.
-We also hold a significant amount of short term investments which are managed as part of our investment portfolio and have a maturity of one year or less when purchased.
-In addition, we have an allocation to other investments including private equity partnerships, catastrophe bonds, senior secured bank loan funds, and hedge funds, and to certain equity securities.
+Our investment guidelines stress preservation of capital, market liquidity, and diversification of risk.
+Most of our investments consist of highly rated fixed income securities.
+We also hold a significant amount of short-term investments which are managed as part of our investment portfolio and have a maturity of one year or less when purchased.
+In addition, we have an allocation to other investments including private equity investments, catastrophe bonds, senior secured bank loan funds and hedge funds, and to certain equity securities.
 We may from time to time re-evaluate our investment guidelines and explore investment allocations to other asset classes.
 Our investments are subject to market-wide risks and fluctuations, as well as to risks inherent in particular securities.

-At December 31, 2017, we held investments totaling \$9.5 billion, compared to \$9.3 billion at December 31, 2016.
-Our investment guidelines stress preservation of capital, market liquidity, and diversification of risk.
-Notwithstanding the foregoing, our investments are subject to market-wide risks and fluctuations, as well as to risks inherent in particular securities.
+At December 31, 2018, we held investments totaling \$11.9 billion, compared to \$9.5 billion at December 31, 2017.